-Covenant & Hooding Graduation Service
+Covenant and Hooding Graduation Service

 The Covenant and Hooding Service is a highlight of the Divinity School experience as graduates gather with family, friends, and the Divinity School community to celebrate graduation.
-At the service, graduates receive their diplomas and their academic hoods in recognition of completion of requirements for the Master of Arts in Christian Ministry, Master of Divinity, or Doctor of Ministry degrees.
+At the service, graduates receive their diplomas and their academic hoods in recognition of completion of requirements for the Master of Arts in Faith and Leadership Formation, Master of Arts in Christian Ministry, Master of Divinity, or Doctor of

+Ministry degrees.
 This is not only a celebration of academic achievement, but also a special service of worship.